 No-knead and practically foolproof artisan bread with a crusty exterior and a light, tender interior.
 If you are a novice bread baker, you need to try this out!

-If you are a loyal Grey’s Anatomy follower like me, you must have been grieving after the last episode.
-I think all of us fans were screaming a collective, “SAY IT ISN’T SO!”
+As a dedicated Grey’s Anatomy fan, you’ve probably been grieving after the last episode.
+I think we were all collectively screaming, “SAY IT ISN’T SO!”
 How could they kill off McDreamy?
-Whose McDreamy eyes am I supposed to look at now that he is gone?
+Whose McDreamy eyes am I supposed to admire now that he’s gone?
 (I really hope my husband isn’t reading this post!)
-Fortunately, I love all the characters and the writing, so I’ll continue to watch…but under protest.
+Despite the shock, I have a deep appreciation for all the characters and the writing, so I’ll continue watching… but under protest.

-I had to drown my sorrow in some food.
-Luckily, there was some freshly baked bread in the house.
+To cope with my sorrow, I turned to food.
+Luckily, I had some freshly baked bread at home.
 I mourned Dr. Derek Shepherd’s death with a couple of slices of this beautiful, homemade, crusty artisan bread.
 It almost made me forget about the Mcfreaking untimely demise…almost.

 I enjoy making yeast bread, especially fuss-free ones.
 This recipe is a combination of Mel’s Kitchen Cafe and my twist.
 When I find a yeast bread recipe that is no-knead, has few ingredients, and looks great, I’m on it.
 From the very first batch, I had great results.
 The bread had a hard crust and a springy, tender interior.
 I have tried some no-knead recipes before that resulted in a leaden bread, but not this one.
 This one is perfect!